EnergyMashupLab/NIST-CTS-Agents/HowToDevelop/README.md

 Download from <https://dev.mysql.com/downloads/installer/>

-If you are cloning from GitHub, you need only Spring Tool IDE and MySQL server.
+**NOTE: If you are cloning the code from GitHub, you need only Spring Tool IDE, Apache Server and MySQL server.**

 You can use online services or any cloud server in which you have MySQL already setup.